VirtusLab/gpki/docs/commands_docs/signatories.rst

     gpki signatories

-Lists all available signatories, all identities which private keys associated with are found in keyring.
+Lists all available signatories - identities whose private keys are in the local keyring.